 What type of mood or tone should I incorporate in my essay?

 The tone of the essay should be balanced or moderate.
 Don't sound too cheerful or too morose but keep a serious and ambitious tone.
 When discussing positive or negative experiences, sound open-minded and use a neutral tone.
 Avoid TMI.
 That is, do not reveal too many personal or intimate details.
 Moderation is key.
 Remember not to hit the extremes (too high or too low).
 Additionally, do not sound too casual or too formal.

 Should I write in the first person?

-First, it is not necessary to state a specific and concise dissertation topic in your personal statement.
+First, it is not necessary to state a specific and concise dissertation topic in your essay.
 You are only to state, in broad terms, your research interests within your field.
 The reason you are asked to discuss your research interests is because the program would like to compare the degree of similarity in research interests between you and the faculty member you wish to work with.
 Admissions committees are aware that your interests will likely change over time and, therefore, they do not expect you to provide them with a detailed description of your research interests but would like for you to describe your academic goals.
 However, your research interests should be relevant to the proposed field of study.
 Additionally, your aim is to show your readers that you have knowledge in your proposed field of study.

 What if I don’t have any unique experiences or qualities?